Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Generation of the Accelerating Electric Field by a Non-linear Alfvén Pulse

 The particle-accelerating component of the electric field, directed along the initial guiding line of the magnetic tube, is related to the plasma velocity component, orthogonal to the lateral surface of the tube, and the azimuthal component of the magnetic field in the following way (see Figure \ref{fig:tube}):

 From this one can see that in the absence of the velocity components $v_{r}$ and $v_{z}$, which is the case in the linear approximation made in Section \ref{sec2} when analysing the propagation of the Alfvén pulse, the longitudinal component of the electric field is also absent and hence no plasma flow or particle acceleration occurs.
+Here, we do not take into account generation of the electric field longitudinal component due to electron inertia, electron pressure gradient, Hall effect, and other effects that can arise in consideration beyond the single-fluid ideal MHD theory (see, e.g., \citealp{stasiewiczSMALLSCALEALFVENIC2000,cramerPhysicsAlfvenWaves2001,tsiklauriMissingPiecesSolar2009}).
+However, in the case of inertial or kinetic Alfvén waves, as was shown by \cite{zaitsevParticleAccelerationPlasma2015a}, it cannot provide the necessary acceleration rate of particles.

-However, as will be shown below, if the amplitude of the Alfvén wave is sufficiently large, a normal component of the plasma velocity arises, leading to the appearance of a longitudinal non-linear component of the electric field, proportional to $B_{\phi}^{3}$.
+As will be shown below, if the amplitude of the Alfvén wave is sufficiently large, a normal component of the plasma velocity arises, leading to the appearance of a longitudinal non-linear component of the electric field, proportional to $B_{\phi}^{3}$.
+The similar mechanism of generating super-Dreicer electric field by Alfvén waves for the case of planar waveguide with a table-type plasma density profile and a homogeneous magnetic field was demonstrated by \cite{tsiklauriMechanismElectricMHD2006} on the basis of MHD simulations.
+Below we consider an actual configuration of the axially symmetric magnetic tube with essential longitudinal variation of magnetic field and show that this variation is an important feature for the generating the strong electric field parallel to the unperturbed magnetic field lines.
 Let us write the Euler equation that determines the change in plasma velocity:

 Projecting this equation onto the normal to the surface of the magnetic flux tube, we obtain: